Fix text not pasting after dictation

 Clipboard doesn't restore to previous contents after dictating (Mac): Your previous clipboard contents are now reliably restored.

-Text silently fails in WhatsApp, Telegram, or similar apps after switching chats (Android): Flow now detects when these apps recycle their message input and re-establishes the connection.
+Text silently fails in WhatsApp, Telegram, or similar apps after switching chats (Android): This is now fixed, so text inserts reliably after switching chats.

-Text doesn't insert or inserts slowly in WhatsApp, Telegram, or other slower apps (Android, fixed in 1.3.3): Flow now waits longer before falling back to clipboard paste.
+Text doesn't insert or inserts slowly in WhatsApp, Telegram, or other slower apps (Android, fixed in 1.3.3): This is now fixed, so text inserts directly in these slower apps instead of falling back to clipboard paste.

 Text doesn't appear after rapid back-to-back dictations (Android): Fixed a timing conflict between consecutive dictations.